Kylestew35/Kylestew35/README.md

 - 👋 Hi, I’m @Kylestew35
-- 👀 I’m interested in Crypto Currency
+- 👀 I am a web developer
-- 🌱 I’m currently learning Blockchain
+- 🌱 I have a passion for Python/HTML/CSS/React
-- 💞️ I’m looking to collaborate on starting a new Blockchain
+- 💞️ I may one day study Machine Learning
 - 📫 How to reach me kylestew35@gmail.com

 <!---